varnishcache/varnish-cache/doc/sphinx/phk/cheri3.rst

 stingy with memory, in particular with the thread stacks.

-But if you tune things too hard, the threads will step out of their stack and coredups result.
+But if you tune things too hard, the threads will step out of their stack and coredumps result.
 We try to be a little bit helpful about the diagnostics in such cases, and we have a test-case which tries to exercise that.